Today I’m making a simple DIY oversized wood bead garland that’s so easy to make and perfect for styling open shelves.

 First, you need to drill holes in the wood balls. *BE CAREFUL*

-Tightly hold the balls on top of a scrap piece of wood (we used a 2×4).
-Using the scrap wood provides for a clean hole when the drill bit exits the ball.
 Then line up the drill bit with the center of the ball as best as you can.
 It won’t be perfect.
 Start drilling slowly until the hole is started then you can increase the speed until it’s drilled through.

 Once the holes were drilled, I used little wood sticks I had for whatever reason ( #crafthoarder ) to string the wood balls on.
 Then, I stuck the sticks through the sides of a cardboard box so it was easy to paint!

 I chose the pretty green color because I have about 15 sample paint colors from trying to choose a color for the bathroom vanity.
-Figured I should use them somewhere!
-Any color would do and that’s where this DIY can fit into any style.
-Use hot pink if you want!

 It was easy to spin the balls around on the wood stick thing.
 They were all painted in 10 minutes!
 I did go back and do a very rough second coat to make sure they were all covered!

-Once they were dry, I wrapped an end of twine very tightly in painters tape.
+Once they were dry, I wrapped an end of twine very tightly in painter’s tape.
 If you wrap the twine a little farther in from the very end, you can snip off the unraveled ends and make it even easier to string.

 Then, I simply strung all the painted beads onto the twine!

-Once they were all strung, I tied a couple knots on each end so they wouldn’t fall off.
+Once they were all strung, I tied a couple of knots on each end so they wouldn’t fall off.
 I was going to make a tassel to go on either end but I’m happy with them just being plain for now.

 They just add something to the shelves.
 Whether it’s depth or interest or just something visually different, they really make such a difference.
-Plus, the green color is perfect for Christmas right now.
-Though I plan on keeping them up year round 🙂

-Dotted planter | “Family” chalkboard sign” | Black houses | Brass Wrap Vase (large)
+Dotted planter | “Family” chalkboard sign” | Black houses

 Wishing you a joyful day!